 - Getting an experienced lawyer with a history of results

 In personal injury cases, plaintiffs are entitled to get all "damages naturally or necessarily flowing from the wrongful acts of the defendants" that are foreseeable.
 This means you can get compensation for the wages you would have made but were unable to make because you were injured.

 Yes and no. Maryland law seems clear that these are lost wages that are compensable in a personal injury claim.
-Over 40 years ago, the court found that a spouse's costs in providing transportation to the victim was recoverable because it is a foreseeable consequence of the defendant's negligence.
+Over 40 years ago, the court found that a spouse's costs of providing transportation to the victim were recoverable because it is a foreseeable consequence of the defendant's negligence.

-The collateral source rule is also a evidentiary rule that bars Maryland car accident attorneys representing defendants from introducing evidence to show that a personal injury plaintiff has received collateral source benefits such as lost wages that were paid by a third party.
-This is counter intuitive for many.
+The collateral source rule is also an evidentiary rule that bars Maryland car accident attorneys representing defendants from introducing evidence to show that a personal injury plaintiff has received collateral source benefits such as lost wages that were paid by a third party.
+This is counter-intuitive for many.
 Insurance companies take advantage of this when negotiating claims directly with victims.

 The same logic holds true in Maryland for medical payments that were made by PIP or by your health insurance company.
 For example, an injured individual's health care coverage usually pays the victim's medical bills.
 Under the collateral source rule in Maryland, if the accident victim brings a lawsuit against the defendant in a personal injury case seeking compensation, including payment of medical bills.